Lucia Small • Founder, Director, Editor, Producer

 Lucia Small is an award-winning 25-year veteran independent filmmaker best known for her daring, boundary-pushing, first person non-fiction work.
 Embracing the notion of personal as political, artist as responsible participant, Small tackles complex political and social issue themes on gender, race, class, and the environment with rare intimacy, nuance, and humor.

-In 2001, Small formed small angst films, a name that spoke to the interplay between art and life and the absurdity of taking oneself too seriously.
-Small shoots, edits, and writes her own work but prefers to collaborate because creative excellence lies in a combination of talents.
+In 2001, Small formed small angst films inc., a name that spoke to the interplay between art and life and the absurdity of taking oneself too seriously.
+Small shoots, edits, and writes her own work but prefers to collaborate because creative excellence lies in collaboration.

 In 2002, Small launched her directing career with MY FATHER, THE GENIUS about her visionary green architect father fighting for “dreams for a better world in the face of reality”.
 The film premiered at the Slamdance Film Festival where it received two awards -- the Grand Jury Prizes for Best Documentary and Best Editing (edited by Karen Schmeer).
 After a successful festival tour, garnering additional top festival awards, including a First Appearances nomination at International Documentary Festival of Amsterdam (IDFA), MY FATHER, THE GENIUS was distributed by CS Associates and New Yorker Films.
 It was broadcast internationally and in the US and on the Sundance Channel in 2003.